expresspigeon/blog/src/content/posts/2014/101-ways-to-grow-your-email-list.md

     subscribers.
 Great for bloggers.
 5.  **Popups.**  Annoy people with popups.
-There is [evidence](http://blog.kissmetrics.com/5-digit-email-lists/) to support that popups work but it&apos;s up to you to decide if the conversions are worth the interruptions.
+There is [evidence](http://blog.kissmetrics.com/5-digit-email-lists/) to support that popups work but it is up to you to decide if the conversions are worth the interruptions.
 6.  **Blog Footer.**  Create a custom opt-in form for the footer of your blog posts.
 See the bottom of this post for an example.